brimdata/super/book/src/intro.md

 relational SQL while binding from names to data in pipe operators is managed in a uniform and simple way as derefenced paths on `this`,
-* the syntactic structure of SQL clauses means all data must conform to a table whereas pipe operators can emit any data type desired in a varying fashion.
+* the syntactic structure of SQL clauses means all data must conform to a table whereas pipe operators can emit any data type desired in a varying fashion, and
-* sum types are integral to piped data allowing mix-typed data proceessing and results that need not fit in a uniform table,
+* sum types are integral to piped data allowing mix-typed data processing and results that need not fit in a uniform table.

-With this approach, SuperSQL can be adopted and used for existing use cases based on legacy SQL while incrementally expanding and embracing the the pipe model tied to super-structured data.
+With this approach, SuperSQL can be adopted and used for existing use cases based on legacy SQL while incrementally expanding and embracing the pipe model tied to super-structured data.
 Perhaps this could enable a long-term and gradual transition away from relational SQL toward a modern and more ergonomic replacement.